24 Mar 9. Visual Strategy of Brand You

-Creating a Visual Strategy of Purpose Brand
+Creating a Visual Strategy of Brand You

 This is the last in a series of blogs around visual strategy, showing you how we use visuals to express your soul and create a beacon of assets that attract the customers you most want to work with.
 This blog focuses on pattern and strategy.
 Firstly, let’s explore strategy – a visual strategy starts with colour, as it is one of the first psychological impacts the human body experiences, converting light into a signal that impacts the stem of the brain, the hypothalamus.